-Adam Pfeifer begins his third season at the helm of the Norwich University men's soccer program in 2018.
+Adam Pfeifer begins his fourth season at the helm of the Norwich University men's soccer program in 2019.

-Pfeifer has guided the Cadets to back-to-back GNAC Championship game appearances and has also never lost a conference regular season game in his career to date.
-Norwich is 12-0-7 in his two seasons at the helm.
+Pfeifer guided the Cadets to back-to-back GNAC Championship game appearances in 2016 and 2017 and went on a 26-game conference regular season unbeaten streak to start his career before suffering his first loss.
+Norwich is 34-11-13 overall and 19-2-9 in GNAC games under Pfeifer.

 In his inaugural season, Pfeifer guided the Cadets to a 12-4-4 record and a berth in the GNAC Championship game, where NU fell 4-2 to Saint Joseph's (Maine) on penalty kicks after playing to a scoreless 110-minute draw.
 Pfeifer tutored five GNAC All-Conference selections, including the GNAC Offensive Player of the Year in Jacob Zimmerman.
 Zimmerman and Moab Schiers also earned NSCAA All-New England honors.